Prefixes and Suffixes Do Not Belong in Interface Names

 Eh, There's Another Implementation

-And it's here!
+And here it is!
 We need a second implementation.
 It happens all the time.
-There has never been a need to store translations in more than one proven way, e.g. in a database, but now there is a new requirement and we need to have more translators in the application.
+There was never a need to store translations in any other way than one proven method, e.g., in a database, but now a new requirement has emerged, and we need to have multiple translators in the application.

-This is also when you clearly realize what the specifics of the original single translator were.
-It was a database translator, no default.
+This is also the moment when you clearly realize the specificity of the original single translator.
+It was a database translator, not a default.

-Moreover, if it turned out over time that an abstract class would be better than the interface, we would rename again.
-Such an action may not be trivial at all, for example when the code is spread over multiple packages or used by third parties.
+Moreover, if it turned out over time that an abstract class would be better than an interface, we would rename again.
+Such an action may not be trivial, especially when the code is spread across multiple packages or used by third parties.

 But Everybody Does It

-Not everyone does.
-It's true that in the PHP world, the Zend Framework, followed by Symfony, the big players, popularized the distinction interface and abstract class names.
-This approach has been adopted by PSR, which ironically publishes only interfaces, yet includes the word interface in the name of each.
+Not everyone.
+It's true that in the world of PHP, the differentiation of interface and abstract class names was popularized by Zend Framework and later Symfony, the big players.
+This approach was also adopted by PSR, which paradoxically publishes only interfaces, yet specifies the word interface in the name of each one.

-If we look at the world outside of PHP, C# uses the I
+If we looked at the world outside PHP, for example, C# uses the prefix I for interfaces, while Java or TypeScript do not differentiate names.

-So not everyone does it, but even if they did, it doesn't mean it's a good thing.
-It's not wise to mindlessly adopt what others are doing, because you may be adopting mistakes as well.
-Mistakes that the other would rather get rid of, it's just too big a bite nowadays.
+So not everyone does it, but even if they did, it doesn't mean it's the right way.
+Mindlessly adopting what others do is not wise because you may adopt their mistakes too.
+Mistakes that the other party would very likely want to get rid of, but it's too demanding.

-I Don't Know in the Code What the Interface Is
+I Can't Tell in the Code What Is an Interface

-Many programmers will argue that prefixes/suffixes are useful for them because they allow them to know what interfaces are right away in the code.
-They feel that they would miss such a distinction.
-So let's see, can you tell what is a class and what is an interface in these examples?
+Many programmers will argue that prefixes/suffixes are useful for them because they can immediately tell in the code what is an interface.
+They feel like they would miss such a distinction.
+So let's see if you can tell in these examples what is a class and what is an interface:

 $o = new X;